“The home of Helix, Balder and Valkyria”

 One of the park’s more famous attractions is Spökhotellet Gasten, a walk-through haunted house with a hotel theme.
 This maze focuses on exceptionally good decoration rather than on horror.
 That makes it the ideal haunted house for weakhearted me.
 And although it often gets long queues, this attraction shouldn’t be missed.
 Dark storytelling at its best!

 If that haunted hotel was still too frightening, there’s an easy way to cool off nearby.
 Rapid river Kållerado was integrated in a dense forest, it features surprising water effects and there’s lots of interaction with other rafts.
 It’s not as good as Fjord Rafting at Europa-Park or Efteling’s Piraña, but its location makes it a true beauty.

-It’s a beautiful summer weekend in Sweden, so the water rides are popular.
+Swedes love water.
+So despite today’s chilly weather conditions, the water rides are popular.
 The most thrilling water attraction is undoubtedly Flume Ride, a true classic which could be described as a terrain log flume at Liseberg.
 Flume Ride offers some amazing views of the park and it’s got a fantastic finale with three drops in a row.
 Be prepared to get (very) wet if you’re seated in a full boat.
 This isn’t the best themed log flume on Earth, but it’s so much fun.